bearsdotzone/knucklehead/README.md

 yarn run watch
 ```

 running in the background.
-If you've already built symlinks, your up-to-date script can be run instantly by entering `skeleton` into the KoLmafia CLI.
+If you've already built symlinks, your up-to-date script can be run instantly by entering `knucklefarm` into the KoLmafia CLI.